yapplejack/ebot-cms-tester/docs/about/why.md

 ## What is this?

 This is a website is uses a markdown-folder-structure based react app called Docusaurus.
-More importantly this is attempt at improving the documenation for the Everybot and creating a home for additional FRC resources.
+More importantly this is attempt at improving the documentation for the Everybot and creating a home for additional FRC resources.

 <hr/>

 ### What is here right now?

 Currently I have converted some of the manual into markdown in the docs section.
-The stylization is not finalized (font, spacing, page width) and the pages themselves have some issues (center, color and some other elements are not implemented).
+All of the sections print nearly identically to a Google Doc and a majority of desired styling from the doc is also present.

+<p> <br /> </p>

+Additionally there is some scaffolding for a fundamentals of FRC section, meant to exist as a wiki for low resource robotics.

+<p> <br /> </p>

 There is also a updates section that could be used to let people know when there are stock issues, changes or additions to manual.

+<p> <br /> </p>

 Lastly there is an algorithm that is able to process takes the output of my script and HTML from a Google Doc and converts it into a markdown file.

 <hr/>

-## Why this approach?
+### Why make a website?

 After my time working on both the documentation and build videos I was disappointed by disunity between them.
 I want the resources to benefit symbiotically from each other.
 The manual needs videos because skills like measuring and machining can be difficult to explain in text and any holes left by limitations of the instructions can be filled by videos.
-It then follows that videos are at their best if they are integrated into the manual, as they need the organization it provides.
+It then follows that videos are at their best if they are integrated into the manual, as they need the organization it provides. <p> <br /> </p>

 I have looked into alternatives to Google Docs, specifically GitBook, which both REV and WCP use but I found it lacking.
-You have to pay to allow your docs to be printed (and they do not look good when converted to PDF)
+You have to pay to allow your docs to be printed (and they do not look good when converted to PDF), their Google Doc conversion is worse than mine and they lack a lot of customization. <p> <br /> </p>

-At the top of each section or in the left sidebar you are able to embed videos for better manual to video cohesion.
+The main goal that I set out with was for each section to allow for embedded videos for better manual to video cohesion.

 <details >
     <summary>